eraybasar/pesdk-docs/_quickstarts/react.md

 # Getting Started with React

-We created a [demo repository](https://github.com/imgly/pesdk-react-demo), that uses our [React demo](https://github.com/imgly/pesdk-react-demo) to integrate the PhotoEditor SDK into a React application.
+We created a [demo repository](https://github.com/imgly/pesdk-react-demo/pesdk-v5) that showcases how you can integrate the PhotoEditor SDK into a React application.

->**WARNING**: The repository is not meant as a fully fledged React plugin, but as a base for further development instead.
-See the [React demo repository](https://github.com/imgly/pesdk-react-demo) for more details on how to implement a full plugin for your use case.
+An in-depth guide can be found here [Getting Started - React JS]({{site.baseurl}}/guides/html5/v5/guides/react-js)